brevis-network/brevis-avs/README.md

 # Brevis + EigenLayer
 ## Operator
 1. Deposit WETH (at least 1) and/or stETH (at least 0.01) into Eigenlayer
-2. Add bls and ecdsa key of Eigenlayer info to config file  (eg. testnet.toml), both are required to join Brevis
+2. Add bls and ecdsa key of Eigenlayer info to config file  (eg. brevis.toml), both are required to join Brevis.
+Also recommend to change ethereum gateway RPC in the config file to a private one
-3. Run `brevis join --chainid 17000 --quorums [quorumhex]` cmd to opt-in Brevis AVS.
-Quorum 0 is WETH, 2 is stETH.
-If join both, quorumhex is 0x0002
+3. Run `brevis join --chainid 1 --quorums 0x01` cmd to opt-in Brevis AVS
 4. Add operator id printed by last `brevis join` command (bytes32 hex string) to config file, note it's NOT your ETH addr
 5. (optional but recommended): Remove ecdsa key info from config file as it's not needed for normal operation. only bls key is needed
 6. Operator runs `brevis run` cmd which monitors Brevis contract for new requests, and signs w/ BLS key, then posts to Brevis gateway